Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 This game has many different variants that require _no extra material_.
 This makes it very easy to try a few of them and see if you like the change.

+{{% rules-block heading="Variant: Noise Canceling (Easier)" %}}

+The following rule is a different way to handle Rule Cards being played.
+This makes the game easier, as special rules can often be ignored.

+* If exactly **1 Rules card is played**, then its rule determines the "correct" cards instead.
+* Otherwise, if **no or multiple** Rules cards are played, just use the default rules stated above.

+{{% /rules-block %}}

 {{% rules-block heading="Variant: Racing Rules" %}}

 This variant simply changes the _default rule_ for each round.

-* Keep 6 random Rules Cards in a separate deck.
+* Keep 6 random Rule Cards in a separate deck.
 * At the start of each round, reveal the top one.
 That's now the "default rule" for finding correct cards.
 * Once this deck is empty, simply re-use the same 6 cards again for a new deck.

+It also changes what you must do in one specific situation.

+> If **only Rule Cards are played**, only the Rule Card with the **highest number** is "correct".

 {{% /rules-block %}}